manka543/notes-with-flutter/README.md

 ## ToDo

-. about informations with AboutDialog widget
-. sort note list items by done parameter
-. set name in open aps menu view on android
 . create archived notes view
 . create warnings before delete notes and in more other places . create comments